Table of Contents

 Le Fort fractures involve separation of all or a portion of the midface from the skull base.
+Force on the face result into fractures along lines of weaknesses in the mid-face.
 One of the key components of these types of fractures is the involvement of the pterygoid plate.
 The system is based on the level of injury with respect to the maxilla – the higher the Le Fort classification, the more superior the fracture.
+The common characteristic with all types of the Le Fort fractures is that they are pterygoid processes along the sphenoid bone.
 There are 3 classes of Le Fort fracture:

 Le Fort type 1